Main Content

 In 2025 we offer the following tracks:

-Basic Track "Getting started with Python Programming" Advanced Track:
+Basic Track "Getting started with Python Programming", May 2025 Advanced Track I (Online), July 2025

 Introduction to programming basics for those without any prior programming skills.
-A series of three online workshops.
+A series of three online workshops in May 2025.
 A track for experienced developers.
 Participants need general knowledge of a programming language and basic understanding of object-oriented programming and versioning.

 All workshops are free-of-charge.

-2025 Basic Track "Getting started with Python Programming"
+Basic Track "Getting started with Python Programming", May 2025 (EN)

 You don’t know Python, but want to?
 You know a little Python or did it years ago and need a refresher?
 Then join our HeFDI Code School Basics, a dynamic series of three hands-on online workshops in collaboration with NFDI4Earth.
 These workshops – all free of charge – will guide you through the basic concepts and functions of Python using Jupyter notebooks, and go all the way up to manipulating data and datasets, making interactive plots and your own webpage where users can interact with your data visualisations.